scottmatheina/bosnet.github.io/_posts/2018-09-19-introduction-ISAAC-consensus-Betterment.md

 Within the blockchain, nodes that are state replication machines must agree on the same result.
 In addition, when this agreement is reached, it can be said that the network is not divided.
 In other words, it can be said that the network is healthy.
 This is related to the last AA.

 Let's take an example where a blockchain network is detached.
-For example, in Bitcoin, they have created a consensus protocol with the greatest emphasis on  liveness, among the three factors which were safety, liveness and fault tolerance mentioned in the FLP Theorem.
-As a result, Bitcoin Cash, Bitcoin Gold and Bitcoin Dark, etc, which separated from bitcoin blockchains.
+For example, in Bitcoin, they have created a consensus protocol with the greatest emphasis on liveness, among the three factors which were safety, liveness, and fault tolerance mentioned in the FLP Theorem.
+As a result, Bitcoin Cash, Bitcoin Gold, and Bitcoin Dark separated from the Bitcoin blockchain.
 On the focusing on liveness, this consequences were happened inevitably.

-The BOScoin development team applied a more advanced design to ISAAC on the principle that the nodes must agree on maintaining the robustness of the network, focusing on the finality and safety of the blocks.
+The BOScoin development team applied a more advanced design to ISAAC on the principle that the nodes must agree on maintaining the robustness of the network, focusing on the finality, and safety of the blocks.

 *****
 *****